UniversalDependencies/docs/_nmf/feat/Mood.md

 ### <a name="Irr">`Irr`</a>: irrealis

 Generally speaking, the irrealis mood denotes an action that is not known to have happened.
-In Suansu, the irrealis marker **rahn** is used to denote potential and certain future events.
+In Naga-Suansu, the irrealis marker **rahn** is used to denote potential and certain future events.

 #### Examples